quentinplet/Wam-Sampler/README.md

 You can select and play any samples by clicking on explorer green buttons.
 To add the selected sample into the sampler, just drag on drop the sample you want onto any sampler pad.

+### Keyboard

+To enable keyboard keys, click on the MIDI/Keyboard tab, then on the "Keyboard" button.

 ### MIDI routing

 Currently only works with Chrome or Mozilla.